-The program provides kids ages 10 through 16 with an opportunity to build fitness with others while learning road cycling skills.
+The program provides youth aged 9 through 16 with an opportunity to build fitness with others while learning road cycling skills.
 Registrants need to know how to ride a bike before participating.

-Cycling can play an important role in increasing the physical activity or our youth.
+Cycling can play an important role in increasing the physical activity of young people.
 The Horizon 100 Cycling Club (H100) and the Saskatchewan Cycling Association (SCA) are committed to increasing youth participation in the sport of cycling.
 Horizon Youth Cycling (HYC) incorporates several unique features to attract and retain youth interest in cycling.

-HYC is open to fifty kids (ages 10-16) of all abilities demonstrating an interest in learning and developing cycling skills.
+HYC can accept up to 50 youth (9-16) with basic to advanced cycling abilities who have an interest in developing their cycling skills.
 HYC explores the fundamentals of sport, placing emphasis on continued fun, safety, knowledge, fitness, and skill acquisition.
 The program works towards facilitating athletic growth and development in road cycling.
 Once the HYC is completed, participants will have the option to continue cycling in the H100 Lite Ride.

 The HYC program has the following goals: